public-awesome/docs/guides/stargaze-studio/interact-with-a-collection/execute-messages.md

 * **Shuffle the token IDs**

 Shuffles all of the token IDs inside the collection.
+Collections are created in the same order as they are sent by the user, by default.
+Executing this message will shuffle all the IDs to make the orders random.

+{% hint style="info" %}
+The shuffling price is 500 $STARS.
+{% endhint %}

 * **Airdrop Tokens**